 According to the Articles of Incorporation, no less than 1% of profit of the current year is distributable as employees' compensation and no more than 3% of profit of the current year is distributable as remuneration to directors.
-However, the company's accumulated losses shall have been covered.
-The Company may, by a resolution adopted by a majority vote at a meeting of board of Directors attended by two-thirds of the total number of directors, have the profit distributable as employees' compensation in the form of shares or in cash; and in addition thereto a report of such distribution is submitted to the shareholders' meeting.
-Information on the board of directors' resolution regarding the employees' compensation and remuneration to directors can be obtained from the "Market Observation Post System" on the website of the TWSE.
+However, the Company's accumulated losses shall have been covered.
+The Company may, by a resolution adopted by a majority vote at a meeting of board of directors attended by two-thirds of the total number of directors, have the profit distributable as employees' compensation in the form of shares or in cash; and in addition thereto a report of such distribution is submitted to the shareholders' meeting.
+Information on the board of directors' resolution regarding the employees' compensation and remuneration to directors can be obtained from the "Market Observation Post System (MOPS)" on the website of the TWSE.

-If the Board of Directors resolves to distribute employee compensation through stock, the number of stock distributed is calculated based on total employee compensation divided by the closing price of the day before the Board of Directors meeting.
-If there is a difference between the estimatated distribution and the actual distribution the Board of Directors resolved, the Company will recognize the change as an adjustment in the profit or loss in the subsequent period.
+If the board of directors resolves to distribute employee compensation through stock, the number of stock distributed is calculated based on total employee compensation divided by the closing price of the day before the board of directors' meeting.
+If there is a difference between the estimated distribution and the actual distribution the board of directors resolved, the Company will recognize the change as an adjustment in the profit or loss in the subsequent period.

-Based on the profit of the three-month period ended March 31, 2019, the Company estimated the amounts of the employees' compensation and remuneration to directors for the three-month period ended March 31, 2019 to be 3% of profit of the current three-month period and 0.75% of profit of the current three-month period, respectively, recognized as employee benefits expense.
-As such, employees' compensation and remuneration to directors for the three-month period ended March 31, 2019 amounted to NT\$ 4,546 thousand and NT\$1,137 thousand, respectively.
-The Company estimated the amounts of the employees' compensation and remuneration to directors for the three-month period ended March 31, 2018 to be 3% of profit of the three-month period and 0.75% of profit of the current three-month period, respectively, recognized as employee benefits expense.
-As such, employees' compensation and remuneration to directors for the three-month period ended March 31, 2018, amounted to NT\$2,888 thousand and NT\$722 thousand, respectively.
+Based on the profit of the three-month period ended March 31, 2020, the Company estimated the amounts of the employees' compensation and remuneration to directors for the three-month period ended March 31, 2020 to be 3% of profit of the current three-month period and 0.75% of profit of the current three-month period, respectively, recognized as employee benefits expense.
+As such, employees' compensation and remuneration to directors for the three-month period ended March 31, 2020 amounted to NT\$ 4,329 thousand and NT\$1,082 thousand, respectively.
+The Company estimated the amounts of the employees' compensation and remuneration to directors for the three-month period ended March 31, 2019 to be 3% of profit of the three-month period and 0.75% of profit of the three-month period ended March 31, 2019 to be 3% of profit of the three-month period and 0.75% of profit of the current three-month period, respectively, recognized as employee benefits expense.
+As such, employees' compensation and remuneration to directors for the three-month period ended March 31, 2019 to be 3% of profit of the three-month period and 0.75% of profit of the current three-month period, respectively, recognized as employee benefits expense.
+As such, employees' compensation and remuneration to directors for the three-month period ended March 31, 2019, amounted to NT\$4,546 thousand and NT\$1,137 thousand, respectively.